rt126/rt126.github.io/README.md

 #### Hugo complains about missing source files

-This usually means the autogen didn't generate the necessayr files.
+This likely means the autogen didn't generate the necessary files.
 This is usually mended by running `make clean` and trying again.